pankajan05/pankajan05/README.md

   </tr>
   <tr>
     <td colspan=12 align="justify" >
-      <p>I'm pankajan who has four years of experience in the IT industry and software development.
+      <p>I'm pankajan who has 4+ years of experience in the IT industry and software development.
 I have helped companies to create software solutions, websites, and web applications.
 With over four years of experience in software engineering, I have developed a strong foundation in cloud computing, full-stack development, and software architecture.

 As a senior software engineer, I worked with MERN(MongoDB/Mysql, ExpressJS, ReactJs, NodeJS), Angular, AngularJS, Django, and Flutter Frameworks.
 I Have good knowledge of Python, Java, and JavaScript programming languages.
 I Have worked with AWS cloud to build and maintain cloud-based software solutions, IoT applications, Machine Learning & Artificial Intelligence applications.
 I enjoy building scalable, high-performance applications that deliver an exceptional user experience.